cst95/checkout-payment-gateway/README.md

 #### Retrieving a payment's details

- In order to retrieve details of a previous payment use the `GET /api/payments/{paymentId}` endpoint, supplying the `paymentId` returned in the previous step.
+ In order to retrieve details of a previous payment use the `GET /api/payments/{paymentId}` endpoint, supplying the `paymentId` returned by the previous step.
 For example `GET /api/payments/3b95476d-af21-4f2b-a6c5-45c9ed3ee530`.
 If authenticated as the same user who created the payment you should get a response containing the details of the payment like below:

 ```
 {